DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * other relocation expenses

-If you are eligible, you’ll receive a single payment of £10,000 from the Department for Education (DfE) around the end of your first term training or working in England.
-You will not have to pay this money back.
+All eligible applicants will receive a single payment of £10,000 from the Department for Education (DfE) around the end of their first term training or working in England.
+The IRP is a grant – you will not have to pay this money back.
 You can only receive the IRP once.

 ## How to apply